-The Carta de Invitación will not need to be presented by those who are legally resident in Spain, second homeowners or those who are staying in holiday accommodation that has been booked via a tour operator.
+The Carta de Invitación will not need to be presented by those who are legal residents in Spain, second homeowners, or those who are staying in holiday accommodation that has been booked via a tour operator.

-However, regardless of your personal circumstances, you are advised to make sure you carry proof of accommodation when entering Spain to avoid being denied entry.
-This can be in the form of a hotel/holiday booking confirmation, rental contract or property deeds if you own a property in Spain.
+However, regardless of your circumstances, you are advised to make sure you carry proof of accommodation when entering Spain to avoid being denied entry.
+This can be in the form of a hotel/holiday booking confirmation, rental contract, or property deeds if you own a property in Spain.

 It is important to note that the requirement is not only for UK citizens, it applies to all those from outside of the EU visiting Spain.
 The requirement is just new for UK citizens as the country is no longer an EU member.